Sneaky Suspects: How to Help Parents with Teenagers and Screens

 Teenagers spend hours each day with their faces buried in screens jumping from app to app.
 Streaming, FaceTime, and Vlogs are normal things for the Generation Z teenager because technology has always been part of their life.
-As a result, parents often find themselves playing catch-up when it comes to managing the screens in their home.
+As a result, parents often find themselves playing catch-up when it comes to managing the screens.

 Even the most top-notch, tech-savvy parent is often outsmarted by their teenager’s ability to “workaround” the monitoring and parental controls put in place.
 That’s why it’s key for parents to know what to look for to stay one step ahead of their screen-ager.

-Keep reading to get the inside scoop on the teenager tech scene and gain an edge for parenting in the digital age!
+Keep reading to get the inside scoop on the teenager tech scene!

 ADDITIONAL EMAILS = ADDITIONAL ACCESS